-4 Task 1: Answer Retrieval
+4. Task 1: Answer Retrieval

 The goal of Task 1 is to find and rank relevant answers to math questions.
-Topics are constructed from questions posted to Math Stack Exchange in 2021, and the collection to searched is only the answers to earlier questions (from 2010-2018) in the ARQMath collection.
+Topics are constructed from questions posted to Math Stack Exchange in 2021, and the collection to search is only the answers to earlier questions (from 2010-2018) in the ARQMath collection.
 System results ('runs') are evaluated using measures that characterize the extent to which answers judged by relevance assessors as having higher relevance come before answers with lower relevance in the system results (e.g., using nDCG').
 In this section, we describe the Task 1 search topics, participant runs, baselines, pooling, relevance assessment, and evaluation measures, and we briefly summarize the results.

-4.1 Topics
+4.1.
+Topics

-ARQMath-3 Task 1 topics were selected from questions posted to Math Stack Exchange posted in 2021.
+ARQMath-3 Task 1 topics were selected from questions posted to Math Stack Exchange in 2021.
 There were two strict criteria for selecting candidate topics: (1) any candidate must have at least one formula in the title or the body of the question, (2) any candidate must have at least one known duplicate question (from 2010 to 2018) in the ARQMath collection.
-Duplicates had been annotated by Math Stack Exchange moderators as part of their ongoing work, and we chose to limit our candidates to topics for which a known duplicated existed in the collection in order to limit the potential for allocating assessment effort to topics that had no relevant answers in the collection.
+Duplicates have been annotated by Math Stack Exchange moderators as part of their ongoing work, and we chose to limit our candidates to topics for which a known duplicate question existed.
+We did this to avoid assessing topics with no relevant answers in the assessment pools or even the collection itself.
 In ARQMath-2 we had included 11 topics for which there were no known duplicates on an experimental basis.
 Of those 11, 9 had turned out to have no relevant answers found by any participating system or baseline.

 We selected 139 candidate topics from among the 3313 questions that satisfied both of our strict criteria by applying additional soft criteria based on the number of terms and formulae in the title and body of the question, the question score that Math Stack Exchange users had assigned to the question, and the number of answers, comments, and views for the question.
-From those 139, we manually selected 100 topics in a way that balanced three desiderata: (1) A similar topic should not already be present in the ARQMath-1 or ARQMath-2 test collections, (2) we expected that our assessors would have (or be able to https://github.com/ARQMath/ARQMathCode easily acquire) the expertise to judge relevance to the topic, and (3) the set of topics maximized diversity across four dimensions (question type, difficulty, dependence, and complexity).
+From those 139, we manually selected 100 topics in a way that balanced three desiderata: (1) A similar topic should not already be present in the ARQMath-1 or ARQMath-2 test collections, (2) we expected that our assessors would have (or be able to easily acquire) the expertise to judge relevance to the topic, and (3) the set of topics maximized diversity across four dimensions (question type, difficulty, dependence, and complexity).